Idea-Pool/topics/docs/VALUE_STREAM.md

 In the **project** format, a small project is organized around the idea to cover it and achieve its goal.

-Usually, those ideas are targets to be delivered with a project, that are more complex, time-consuming or holds the potential to involve more collaboration.
-Typically, software ideas are covered with projects, for example [GherKing][gherking].
+Usually, those ideas are targets to be delivered with a project, that is more complex, time-consuming or holds the potential to involve more collaboration.
+Typically, software ideas are covered with projects, for example, [GherKing][gherking].

 The main process of this format: